Start a Business or Relocate

 On this page, you will find numerous resources including information and contacts for potential financing options, business plan development, and more.

-The Madison Chamber and Industrial Development partners closely with the Indiana Small Business Development Center (ISBDC), the Madison Main Street Program, and other organizations to surround you with all the support and resources you need to develop your business.
+The Madison Area Chamber of Commerce partners closely with the Indiana Small Business Development Center (ISBDC), City of Madison, the Madison Main Street Program, and other organizations to surround you with all the support and resources you need to develop your business.
 ISBDC is a state organization that was created to have a positive and measurable impact on the formation, growth, and sustainability of small businesses in Indiana, and to help Hoosier Entrepreneurs start stronger, grow faster, and work smarter.
 The Madison Main Street Program is focused specifically on downtown development and revitalization.
 We also love this Business Owners' Guide created by the Indiana State Government.

 Here are some steps to take to start your own business: